Henryxavierb/Conversor_Temp/README.md

 # Site indexer

-Site indexer is an application that index h1, h2, h3 and links elements from an URL.
+Conversor is an application that convert temperature in Kelvin, Celsius and Fahrenheit.
-This application is an UI for API https://github.com/Henryxavierb/Conversor_temp
+This application are disponible in https://github.com/Henryxavierb/Conversor_temp

 ## App image